 Attribution study also involves an understanding of provenance and history.
 Research projects have resulted in the establishment of databases that identify securely provenanced works in public institutions, and the catalogue records for prominent artists.

-Researchers at The Grimwade Centre have access to advanced microscopy, ultra-violet and infrared examination techniques.
-Researchers in the Faculty of Science provide analytical expertise and access to equipment including SEM, FTIR, Raman, PIXE, XRD and XRF.
+Researchers at The Grimwade Centre have access to advanced microscopy, ultra-violet,infrared examination and x-ray examination techniques.
+Researchers in the Faculty of Science provide analytical expertise and access to equipment including SEM/EDS, FTIR, Raman, PIXE, XRD and XRF.
 Recently the Australian Synchrotron was also employed in an art authentication enquiry.

 Information relating to Attribution Assessments

-Prior to seeking an attribution assessment at GCCMC
+Prior to seeking an attribution assessment at the Grimwade Centre

 Before undertaking detailed examination and potential analysis, custodians of a painting should undertake research into the history of the painting.
 A secure provenance is the first step in determining the authenticity of an artwork.
 Documentation such as original labels, exhibition catalogues and photographs are all important pieces of evidence that can secure the authorship of an artwork.